Azure-Samples/azure-spring-cloud/README.md

 ### Load Spring Cloud Config Server

-Right now, the Piggymetrics config repo is a private repo in the Microsoft GitHub Organization.
+A Piggymetrics config repo is in the Microsoft GitHub Organization.
-To allow the Config Server in Azure Spring Cloud service, you have to provide a GitHub user name and personal access token in the `azure-spring-cloud/piggymetrics/application.yml` file.
+`application.yml` file in the `Piggymetrics` directory carries coordinates for this repo.

 ```yaml
 # Contents of application.yml